Skip to main content

 Professional Biography

 Judge Juan G. Villaseñor was appointed as a District Judge by Governor Hickenlooper in October 2018.
 Before his appointment to the bench, Judge Villaseñor was an Assistant United States Attorney in the United States Attorney’s Office for the District of Colorado (2008 -- 2018).
-In that capacity, he enforced criminal judgments for restitution, conducting complex investigations into defendants’ financial condition.
-He also investigated and prosecuted many civil claims, like trespasses on federal property, False Claims Act matters, debts owed to the government, and represented federal agencies and employees in a wide variety of defensive cases, including prisoner litigation, environmental law, employment discrimination, habeas corpus, immigration, negligence, medical malpractice, and intentional torts.
-Lastly, Judge Villaseñor prosecuted criminal cases (misdemeanors and felonies) dealing with violent crimes and financial crimes, and argued multiple appeals in the U.S. Court of Appeals for the Tenth Circuit.
+There, he investigated and prosecuted many civil claims, like trespasses on federal property, False Claims Act matters, debts owed to the government, and represented federal agencies and employees in a wide variety of defensive cases, including prisoner litigation, environmental law, employment discrimination, habeas corpus, immigration, negligence, medical malpractice, and intentional torts.
+He also prosecuted criminal cases and argued appeals in the U.S. Court of Appeals for the Tenth Circuit.

 Between 2014 and 2016, Judge Villaseñor was detailed to the U.S. Department of Justice’s Office of the Pardon Attorney, where, as part of the Clemency Initiative, he made recommendations to the Pardon Attorney, the Deputy Attorney General, and the President of the United States on applications for commutation of sentence submitted by federal prisoners convicted of drug-possession or drug-distribution offenses.
 His work led to five sentence commutations.